 Acknowledgements.
-This work is supported by the Swiss National Science Foundation (grant: 18-001).
-The CESM simulation is performed on the super computing architecture of the Swiss National Supercomputing Centre (CSCS).
+This work is supported by the Swiss National Science Foundation (grant 18-001).
+The CESM simulation is performed on the supercomputing architecture of the Swiss National Supercomputing Centre (CSCS).
+We are grateful to the four anonymous reviewers for their helpful comments.
+We also thank Sandro Blumer for helpful discussions in an earlier stage of the manuscript.